DerekYang2/CType/README.md

 ```
 sudo apt install libasound2-dev libx11-dev libxrandr-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxcursor-dev libxinerama-dev
 ```
-The commands are the same as windows, however use `make` instead of `mingw32-make`.
+Makefile commands are the same as that of windows.

 ## Installation
 If you just want to try the application, visit https://github.com/DerekYang2/CType/releases for instructions.
 Download the zipped folder which contains the executable and proper folder structure.
 The location you place the master folder does not matter.